Jeremy Pena Preview, Player Props: Astros vs. Red Sox

-On Thursday, Jeremy Pena (on the back of going 2-for-4) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 2:10 PM ET.
+The Houston Astros, including Jeremy Pena (.439 on-base percentage in past 10 games, 115 points above season-long percentage), battle starting pitcher Chris Sale and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Red Sox.
+He racked up two extra-base hits in his most recent appearance (5-for-6 with a double, a triple and three RBI) against the Tigers.

 Jeremy Pena Game Info & Props vs. the Red Sox